JReinhold/dotfiles/README.md

 ## Troubleshooting

 VSCode currently gives an error on first load, because it is trying to overwrite the `settings.json`, but it has recently been modified.
 The user must then handle the conflict.
 I recommend closing the `settings.json` file, and mark the downloaded `settings.json` as the one to keep.
 I don't know how to fix this.

+## ErgoDox EZ keyboard

+I use the ErgoDox EZ keyboard with a custom layout.
+The firmware is located in this repository, and can be seen [here](https://configure.ergodox-ez.com/ergodox-ez/layouts/gZwN/latest/0)